Arthur Lennox Ochse: Cricket career

 In 1929, Ochse had a mixed tour.
 Wisden Cricketers' Almanack, reviewing the tour as a whole, said that the South Africans "laboured under a disadvantage in being without a fast bowler of real class".
 It went on: "Ochse worked hard but his limitations were somewhat pronounced."
 His bowling "was often very erratic".
 The lack of control and consistency showed in the overall first-class cricket figures, where Ochse was the most expensive of the regular bowlers on the tour, taking just 52 wickets at an average of 34.51 and conceding runs at more than three an over, expensive by contemporary standards; he also failed to take more than four wickets in any single innings.
 Conversely, though he was selected only for two Test matches, Ochse's figures in the Tests bore comparison with those of his colleagues, who were also badly treated by England's batsmen; Ochse finished top of the Test bowling averages with 10 wickets at 31.70 apiece.
 In the first Test, he took four first-innings wickets for 79 and followed that with two for 88 in the second innings, when only four England wickets fell.
 This was his best Test performance.
 In the second Test, he was wicketless but economical in England's first innings, but took four in the second innings, though his 20 overs, none of them maidens, cost 99 runs.
 The Times reported that Ochse was "very severely treated" by Maurice Leyland and Maurice Tate, both of whom scored centuries; it went on: "They drove his over-pitched balls as if he were a slow bowler, and when he dropped short their cutting was capable of beating the deep third man."
 Ochse was dropped from the Test team after this and did not play Test cricket again.

 Back in South Africa, Ochse played just one match in 1929–30 and then appeared in just two further seasons, 1931–32 and 1937–38, when he played quite regularly and took wickets at reasonable cost.

+Personal life

+Ochse married Stella Smit in June 1924 in Graaff-Reinet, where he was working as a clerk.
+He died in May 1949 at Eldorado Farm, Middelburg, Cape Province.